abo-abo/auto-yasnippet/README.md

 Removes "~" from current line or region (if mark is active) yielding valid code.
-The created snippet is recorded into `aya-current'.
+The created snippet is recorded into `aya-current`.

 ### aya-expand

-Expands whatever is currently in `aya-current'
+Expands whatever is currently in `aya-current`

 ### aya-open-line